1 Purpose of Funding

 - The funded project may begin once Musicboard Berlin and the applicant have closed a funding contract.
 Alternatively, following an affirmative decision by the jury, a preliminary preparation (›Vorzeitiger Maßnahmenbeginn‹) can be requested on the basis that the grantee will assume all risks in commencing the project.
 Please note: a claim of funding exists only upon closing of the funding contract, which in addition to the approved grant amount and the financing plan also establishes the time frame required for the development and completion of the project.
 In principle, projects may not begin before the approved commencement date and must be completed within the approved time frame.

-- Our contractual agreement specifies that any project-related analog or digital release about the project, the funding by, the logo of and the name of Musicboard Berlin must be all be indicated.
-The relevant logo can be found under Forms and Templates.
+- The funding contract specifies that any project-related analog or digital release about the project, the funding by, the logo of and the name of Musicboard Berlin must be indicated.
+This applies also to activities on social media channels.
+The logo package with guidelines can be found under Forms and Templates.
 The preferred wording is »funded by Musicboard Berlin GmbH«.
 Releases or publications must be approved in advance by Musicboard.
 For live performances, a poster or banner of Musicboard should be displayed.
 We ask to receive timely notice of your request for these materials.
-In general, it is important that you keep us regularly informed about the progress of your project, and that you advise us of changes and last-minute details such as venue or performance times.
+In general, it is important that you keep us regularly informed about the progress of your project, and that you advise us of events dates as well as changes and last-minute details such as venue or performance times.
 We publicise your project information on our website and share your project information on our social media channels.

 - What changes do I need to report to the Musicboard?